 Town Administrator Updates:

 Mr. Ellis noted that there are still a few significant budget numbers that are not final.
-The Franklin County Technical School assessment, health insurance costs, and the I & I assessment are still unknown, but we should most of these numbers within a few weeks.
+The Franklin County Technical School assessment, health insurance costs, and the Inflow & Infiltration assessment are still unknown, but we should most of these numbers within a few weeks.

 The Governor is committed to using Fair Share revenues to extend funding of Chapter 90.
 This year Mr. Bergeron plans to use up to $178K for guardrail replacement and to purchase a new steam roller ahead of its planned replacement to allow the DPW to work on the summer paving project.